-The Ontario Land Tribunal (OLT) will produce an annual Business Plan, in accordance with the Adjudicative Tribunals Accountability, Governance and Appointments Act.
-This Business Plan covers the next three fiscal years from April 1, 2022 to March 31, 2025.
+The Ontario Land Tribunal (OLT) produces an annual Business Plan, in accordance with the Adjudicative Tribunals Accountability, Governance and Appointments Act.
+This Business Plan covers the next three fiscal years from April 1, 2023 to March 31, 2026.

 The OLT adjudicates matters related to land use planning, environmental and natural features and heritage protection, land valuation, land compensation, municipal finance, and related matters.
-These disputes may have significant economic impacts and also affect the housing supply, it is critical that OLT resolve matters in a timely and fair manner.
+Because these disputes may have significant economic impacts and also affect the housing supply, it is critical that OLT resolve matters in a timely and fair manner.

-The OLT was established on June 1, 2021 under the authority of section 2 of the Ontario Land Tribunal Act, 2021.
-The Act amalgamates the Board of Negotiation under the Expropriations Act, and continues the Conservation Review Board, the Environmental Review Tribunal, the Local Planning Appeal Tribunal and the Mining and Lands Tribunal, as the OLT.
-The new OLT will help reduce delays and make the land dispute resolution process more efficient by creating a single forum to resolve disputes faster by eliminating unnecessary overlap between cases.
+The OLT was established on June 1, 2021, under the authority of section 2 of the Ontario Land Tribunal Act, 2021.
+The Act amalgamates the Board of Negotiation under the Expropriations Act, Conservation Review Board, the Environmental Review Tribunal, the Local Planning Appeal Tribunal and the Mining and Lands Tribunal and continues them as the OLT.
+The history of the predecessor tribunals date back more than a century with the creation of the Ontario Railway and Municipal Board in 1906.
+The goal of the new OLT is to reduce delays and make the land dispute resolution process more efficient by creating a single forum to resolve disputes faster by eliminating unnecessary overlap between cases.

-In response, the OLT developed several key products to integrate the appeal process of the predecessor tribunals.
-The new Rules of Practice and Procedure came into effect on June 1, 2021 to create a single set of rules and procedures for all OLT appeals/ applications, and a single appeal form and document checklist was created to streamline the appeal filing process.
-An OLT Appeal Guide was also created to provide information and assist the public in navigating the various OLT's proceedings.
-The OLT continues its commitment to access to justice for those that come before it, as well as finding efficiencies in its processes, and has a number of initiatives planned for the coming years to improve its services to the public and allow for a more efficient appeals process.
+The OLT has developed several key products to integrate and create efficiencies in the appeal process of the predecessor tribunals.
+The new Rules of Practice and Procedure came into effect on June 1, 2021 to create a single set of rules and procedures for all OLT appeals/ applications.
+A single appeal form, instructions and checklists were created to streamline the appeal filing process.
+OLT guides were created to provide information and assist the public in navigating the various OLT's proceedings.
+The OLT continues its commitment to provide access to justice, as well as finding efficiencies in its processes, and has a number of initiatives planned for the coming years to improve its services to the public and allow for a more efficient appeals process.

-Over the past year, the OLT has improved its digital services for the public.
+Over the past two years, the OLT has improved its digital services for the public.
 In response to COVID-19, hearing events were moved online, and a live-streaming policy was developed to improve access to justice for the public.
-Looking forward, the OLT will continue to focus on its digital service delivery through its new case management system, as well as the creation of a revised public facing website.
+Looking forward, the OLT will continue to focus on its digital service delivery through its new case management system and public-facing website.